Typicality of the 2021 Western North America Summer Heatwave: Results

-\paragraph{Robustness of the Methodology} It is important to first verify whether the mathematical framework presented above provides us with a robust and practically usable methodology.
+\paragraph{Robustness of the Methodology} {We first test} whether the mathematical framework presented above provides us with a robust and practically usable methodology.
 We proceed as follows.
-As shown in Tables \ref{delta15} and \ref{delta7}, the 50-year return level estimated by the model is by and large a good ballpark value for the observed anomalies for all of the grid points of the core region of the 2021 WNAHW.
-We then select, for each of the 25 grid points shown in Fig. \ref{grid}, as threshold $z_k$ for $F_k(\tau,X)$ the 50-year return level.
+As shown in Tables \ref{delta15} and \ref{delta7}, the 50-year return level estimated by the model is by and large a good {reference} value for the observed anomalies for all of the grid points of the core region of the 2021 WNAHW. {The results are weakly dependent on the specific choice of the return time, as long as it is sufficiently long; see discussion below.} We then select, for each of the 25 grid points shown in Fig. \ref{grid}, as threshold $z_k$ for $F_k(\tau,X)$ the 50-year return level.
 In such a way, we have a homogeneous statistics throughout the domain of interest for extreme heatwaves, because we identify $J=20$ events for each of the 25 grid points of interest.
-Each event corresponds to one initial condition $X^j$ compatible with $F_k(\tau,X)>z_k)$.
-In what follows we present results for $\tau=15$ $d$.
-All the main conclusions we draw are valid also for $\tau=7$ $d$, whose corresponding figures are shown in the Supplementary Material; see further discussion therein.
+Each event corresponds to one initial condition $X^j$ compatible with $F_k(\tau,X)>z_k$. {In other terms, our procedure aims at defining candidates for weather analogues \cite{Lorenz1969,Zorita1999,Vautard2009} for the extreme event of interest. } {We present below} results for $\tau=15$ $d$.
+All the main conclusions we draw are valid also for $\tau=7$ $d$, whose corresponding figures are shown in the SM; see further discussion therein.

-We first test whether by considering for a given $k$ such a high threshold $z_k$ for the function $F_k(\tau,X)$ we end up identifying sufficiently similar weather patterns, which can be seen as fluctuations around $X^*(z)$, as defined in Eq. \ref{LDL}.
-This amounts to being able to introduce a notion of typicality for such extreme events.
+We first test whether by considering for a given $k$ such a high threshold $z_k$ for the function $F_k(\tau,X)$ we end up identifying sufficiently similar weather patterns, which can be seen as fluctuations around $X^*(z)$.
+This amounts to being able to introduce a notion of typicality for such extreme events { that leads to identifying good weather analogues.}

-The cyan boxplots in Fig. \ref{coherencerealism} show the properties of the spatial correlation between the $\tau$ averages of TAS and Z500 fields of the $J=20$ events selected for each gridpoint $k$ and their respective mean.
+The cyan boxplots in Fig. \ref{coherencerealism} show the properties of the spatial correlation between the $\tau$ averages of {T2M} and Z500 fields of the $J=20$ events selected for each grid point $k$ and their respective mean.
 Since we are now testing the robustness of the methodology, we perform this analysis for all the grid points shown in Fig. \ref{grid}.